dnanexus/dxfuse/README.md

 Bandwidth when streaming a file is lower than `dx cat`, or `dx download`.
 This is because the Linux kernel currently limits FUSE IOs to 128KB.
 This restriction has been lifted in
-[kernel 4.20](https://github.com/torvalds/linux/commit/5da784cce4308ae10a79e3c8c41b13fb9568e4e0#diff-e3d21d11c912d0845d7a8fc1f678d4a6), which is still a ways away from running on workers.
+[kernel 4.20](https://github.com/torvalds/linux/commit/5da784cce4308ae10a79e3c8c41b13fb9568e4e0#diff-e3d21d11c912d0845d7a8fc1f678d4a6), which is still far away from running on workers.

-On a cloud workstation, downloading a 200MB file is 4x faster with `dx download`, as compared to dxfs2.
-On a laptop using external download servers, dxfs2 is 15x slower.
-We believe this is due to the IO size limitation.
+On a cloud workstation, downloading a 200MB file is 15x faster with `dx download`, as compared to dxfs2.
+In order to achieve good performance for streaming, work is ongoing to perform [readahead in dxfs2 itself](sequential_prefetch.md).

 ## Special considerations